Get your project off the ground with our next virtual training workshop - October 28th at 7pm!

 Think about the huge glazed areas seen in large commercial buildings; the same kind of thing can be done in a house, but it has to make sense in the context of the surroundings.
 This rule also applies to how many panes of glass you use and how big they are.

+Modern structures tend to suit larger spans, for instance.
+The design also needs to match the project budget – using smaller windows will help to keep costs down.
+There are various ways of supporting a big window and if the glass meets the roof then it will need to bear up against the weight of snow, too.
 Your glazing supplier will be able to calculate what loads the system you’ve chosen is capable of withstanding – if it needs additional reinforcement then your structural engineer’s calculations should identify what’s safe.

-If the glass is in an accessible area where people can lean on it, or there’s a danger of furniture bumping into it, then you’ll need to specify safety glazing that will withstand high pressure, vibrations and impact.
+If the glass window end is in an accessible area where people can lean on it, or there’s a danger of furniture bumping into it, then you’ll need to specify safety glazing that will withstand high pressure, vibrations and impact.

 The right choice of frame material will depend on the look of the rest of the property.
 For example, if you have a traditional house where all fenestration is wooden, you might continue with the same material.
 We normally use aluminium because it is very strong – pick a product with a good guarantee so the blame for any structural defects should fall on the supplier.